WPChill/wider-admin-menu/readme.txt

 Some plugins and themes don't fully uninstall everything they installed - things like settings, database tables, subdirectories.
 That bugs me.
 Sometimes, it bugs your WordPress too.

 So this plugin will completely remove itself upon deletion.
 Deactivating the plugin will leave the settings intact, though.
 As an added bonus, you can switch off "Leave No Trace" so the settings remain after deletion, if you want.

-== Screenshots ==

-1. Before: 160px default width.
-2. After: the plugin sets the initial width to 200px.
-3. The settings page where you can set the width from 160px - 300px.

 == Changelog ==